prafullD74/DevOps-Tools/Terraform/README.md

 3. The `chdir` option instructs Terraform to change its working directory to the given directory before running the given subcommand.
 4. The Terraform CLI commands interact with the HashiCorp service [Checkpoint](https://checkpoint.hashicorp.com/) to check for the availability of new versions and for critical security bulletins about the current version.
+5. [`.terraform`](https://developer.hashicorp.com/terraform/cli/init#working-directory-contents) is a hidden directory automatically created by Terraform during `terraform init` to store cached provider plugins, modules, workspace info, and backend state metadata.
+6. When using the default local backend, Terraform stores state in `terraform.tfstate` for a single workspace, or in the `terraform.tfstate.d` directory when multiple workspaces are used.
+7.  `init` command is idempotent, and will have no effect if no changes are required.
+When you initialize a Terraform workspace, Terraform configures the backend, installs all providers and modules referred to in your configuration, and creates a version lock file if one doesn't already exist.[Initialize Terraform Configuration tutorial](https://developer.hashicorp.com/terraform/tutorials/cli/init?utm_source=WEBSITE&utm_medium=WEB_IO&utm_offer=ARTICLE_PAGE&utm_content=DOCS).

 ---